-Aurasma is an augmented reality platform.
-It is available as a software development kit or as a free app for iOS and Android-based mobile devices.
-Aurasma’s image recognition technology uses a smartphone's or tablet's camera to recognize real world images and then overlay media on top of them in the form of animations, videos, 3D models and web pages.
+The app was available as a software development kit or as a free app for iOS and Android-based mobile devices.
+Aurasma’s image recognition technology used the camera on a smartphone or tablet to recognize real world images and then overlay media on top of them in the form of animations, videos, 3D models and web pages.

-The company states it has over 200,000 customers in 100 countries who use its augmented reality platform to turn everyday objects, images, and places into interactive opportunities in order to engage with fans and customers.
-Aurasma includes a cloud-based studio for creating, managing, and tracking augmented reality campaigns, creative services, a software development kit (SDK), white-label app development, and the Aurasma app, which is available on Google Play and the App Store.
+When the company was operational, it had over 200,000 customers in 100 countries who used its AR platform to turn everyday objects, images, and places into interactive opportunities in order to engage with fans and customers.
+The Aurasma platform also included a cloud-based studio for creating, managing, and tracking AR campaigns, creative services, a software development kit (SDK), white-label app development, and the Aurasma app, which was available on Google Play and the App Store.

-Aurasma Studio is the company’s free web-based portal, which allows users to create, manage, and publish their own augmented reality content known as ‘Auras’.
+Aurasma Studio was the company’s free web-based portal, which allowed users to create, manage, and publish their own AR content known as ‘Auras’.
 Almost like Twitter, only for AR content.

-Aurasma offers a range of different subscription options to integrate its augmented reality technology.
-Customers can choose to make content viewable via the main Aurasma app, apply for a skinned version of Aurasma with their own branding, or request an Aurasma SDK to embed inside a new or existing app.
+Aurasma offered a range of different subscription options to integrate its AR technology.
+Customers could choose to make content viewable via the main Aurasma app, or were also able to apply for a skinned version of Aurasma that featured their own company branding.
+An Aurasma SDK was also available for embedding inside of new or existing apps.

-Aurasma users are able to make augmented reality content through an online portal called Aurasma Studio.
-Online registration is free, and it is from here that users are able to start augmented reality campaigns by building an Aura, or augmented reality experience.
-Once built, Auras are then shared with the community.
+Aurasma users were able to make AR content through an online portal called Aurasma Studio.
+Online registration was free, and it was from there that users were able to start AR campaigns by building an Aura, or augmented reality experience.
+Once built, Auras could then be shared with the community.

-The company states that a simple Aura (for example, having a poster launch both a video and a button to a website) can be set up and published to Aurasma in less than a minute.
-Aurasma also offers a Community Support Site, as well as several video tutorials.
+Users could set up and publish a simple Aura (for example, having a poster launch both a video and a button to a website) in less than a minute.
+Aurasma also offered a Community Support Site, as well as several video tutorials.